EccentricVamp/EccentricTome/README.md

 `Left-Click` on air to revert a book back into the Tome

 `Shift` + `Q` while holding the converted tome to eject a book from it

+## Credits

+Vazikii for the original idea and basic implementation